Combatant by Complified Creations

 Figure 2

-The next step in designing your robot's weapon is defining what amount of bite you want on your weapon.
-The bite of the weapon is the maximum insertion that the tooth can reach into your opponents robot, usually just the tooth height but it can be less.
-To see a good example of what a good amount of bite looks like see at figure 3.
-THe calculation for the tooths bite it perfectly explained in Marco Antonio Meggiolaro’s paper Riobotz Combat Tutorial, where he explained that “both robots would approach each other by dmax = (vx1+vx2)⋅∆t = (vx1+vx2)⋅π/ωb.
+The next step in designing your robot's weapon is defining the amount of bite you want.
+The bite of the weapon is the maximum insertion that the tooth can reach into your opponent's robot, usually just the tooth height, but it can be less.
+To see a good example of what a good amount of bite looks like, see Figure 3.
+The calculation for the tooth's bite is perfectly explained in Marco Antonio Meggiolaro’s paper Riobotz Combat Tutorial, where he explained that “both robots would approach each other by dmax = (vx1+vx2)⋅∆t = (vx1+vx2)⋅π/ωb.
 So, the tooth bite could reach values up to dmax” (Meggiolaro 2009).
-Given that the average robot will move at 2.5 mph with a weapon speed of 4000 RPM, we can calculate the the max insertion will be 13.4 millimeters, but because we are making a fairly small For a small robot, 13mm of bite is pretty unreasonable, so we find that a good value for a bite on a 150 is about 10mm with some wiggle room up or down of about 5mm.
+Given that the average robot moves at 2.5 mph and has a weapon speed of 4000 RPM, we can calculate that the maximum insertion will be 13.4 millimeters.
+For a small robot like we are making, 13mm of bite is pretty unreasonable, so we find that a good value for a bite on a 150 is about 10mm with some wiggle room up or down of about 5mm.

 Figure 3

-Spin: RPM Bite: mm
+| Spin: RPM | Bite: mm |

-Teeth: #
+| Teeth: # | |

-Speed: mph
+| Speed: mph |

 Armor